Skip to content

 Minimum role: Researcher

 In the CoBaseKRM web client, a network map is a visual framework for organizing data files and metadata by project activities and tasks.
-A network map is structured similarly a treemap diagram containing the following key objects:

 You can create multiple network maps for a project.
 You can also create subprojects to represent meaningful groups of activities within a project.